 Businesses that are invested in proximity marketing without an app have taken to NFC and QR codes to enhance their products.

 What do you think about the current scenario of proximity marketing?
 Sound off in the comments below!
-Get your beacons and the beacon platform with Beaconstac and experience the power of beacon technology.
+Buy beacons, NFC and QR codes from Beaconstac and experience the power of proximity marketing technology.